From the Agave Sisalana Cactus!

 EXPERIENCE Sisal Rugs FOR YOURSELF!

 Intrigued with sisal for your home?
 Check out these styles as well as many other carpet styles at Floor and Decor Design Center!
-We have two showroom locations in Middletown or Orange, Connecticut and look forward to helping you.
+We have two showroom locations in Middletown and Orange, Connecticut, and look forward to helping you.

 Let us know of any questions in the comments or contact us.